frnmst/gnupot/README.md

 ##Interesting facts about GNUpot

-- GNUpot, being based on git, you can use the usual git commands.
+- GNUpot is based on git so you can use the usual.
 For example to see all the commit history you can use `git log`.
 To see the differences from the last commit: `git show`.

 ##Packages to install (dependencies)

+Key
 ```
-<package name> <executable> <comment>
+<package name> <working version> <executable> <comment>
 	<where to install the package>
 ```
+Working versions >= than the ones written here should work without problems.

 - `bash` 4.3.033-1 (`bash`)
   - Server and client.